 BARRIER FREE ACCESS SITES

 We are dedicated to developing water trail access sites that allow for universal access for all individuals.
 As part of the Water Trail Plan, we assessed five different access sites and proposed improvements to create universal access.
 In the Spring of 2017, the first universal access site was installed on the Chain of Lakes Water Trail at the Milton Township Waterfront Park in Kewadin.
 The Village of Bellaire has designed a universal access site for Richardi Park and is currently seeking funding for installation.
-Paddle Antrim is currently working with the Village of Elk Rapids on design of a universal kayak launch at Rotary Park, with a design to be completed by the summer of 2020.
+Paddle Antrim is currently working with the Village of Elk Rapids on design of a universal kayak launch at Rotary Park.
 We were pleased to be working with the access site owners to improve access sites so more people can experience the water trail.

 WATER TRAIL NEXT STEPS

 Paddle Antrim is committed to maintaining and improving the water trail to provide a quality experience on the water for all paddlers.
 We will continue to work with access site owners on prioritizing trail and access site improvements including barrier free access sites, improved restroom facilities and places to clean watercraft to discourage the spread of invasive species.